gauravRathod674/custom-chatbot/mod.md

 ### Example: Typing Animation & Custom Theme

-This example creates a large, centered chatbot with a blurred backdrop, a unique color scheme, and the new typing animation.
+This example creates a large, centered chatbot with a blurred backdrop, a unique color scheme, and the typing animation.

 ```jsx
 import React from 'react';